How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 Meet with a nurse

 You’ll meet with a nurse before your procedure.
-Tell them the dose of any medications you took after midnight and what time you took them.
-This includes prescription and over-the-counter medications, patches, and creams.
+Tell them the dose of any medicines you took after midnight and what time you took them.
+This includes prescription and over-the-counter medicines, patches, and creams.

 Your nurse will place an intravenous (IV) catheter into one of your veins, usually in your arm or hand.
 You may get fluids through the IV before your procedure.